Find Cornelius, North Carolina waterfront homes and lakefront real estate with Mike Hege.

 A few things set this market apart.
 Jetton Park gives the public a lakefront beach and trails.
 Birkdale Village offers shopping and dining nearby.
 I-77 runs straight through town, so Charlotte is a short drive away.
 Local kids attend Charlotte-Mecklenburg Schools, and the town's long history as a lake destination means most neighborhoods already have established landscaping, mature trees, and a settled, lived-in feel.

 Lake-access homes and townhomes with shared or deeded slips start around $600K to $900K.
-Direct waterfront homes typically begin near $1.5M and can climb past $5M inside The Peninsula, with some estates selling for eight figures.
+Direct waterfront homes typically begin near $1.5M and can range from past $5M in the town's premier waterfront communities, with some estates selling for eight figures.
 For current pricing on a specific street or community, contact Mike Hege, a trusted waterfront Realtor in Cornelius, for guidance and comparable sales.

 Median Price